BE-Pierzchala/CodeClassifier/README.md

 Due to that, the code is suboptimal at times.
 Nonetheless, 82% accuracy was achieved and reasonable code readibility.

-To experiment with the model see [WorkingClassifier.ipynb](WorkingClassifier.ipynb)
+To experiment with the model see [Classifier.ipynb](Classifier.ipynb)